-Habitat Conservation Plans (HCPs) are designed to conserve and protect federally listed and unlisted species while allowing for development activities.
+Habitat Conservation Plans (HCPs) are designed to conserve and protect federally listed and unlisted species while allowing for changes or alterations to wildlife habitats.

 They are developed by any non-federal landowner in cooperation with the Service when certain project activities may result in the take of a listed species.
 HCPs are planning documents and required in order to be covered for take.

 Through the Conservation Planning program and Section 10 of the Endangered Species Act (ESA), HCPs simplify the permitting process, save time and money, and provide better protection by planning for entire landscapes rather than smaller project-by-project consultations.

 A tool designed to assist all people in accessing natural resource information when planning their project activities may be found on the Service's IPaC system.
 This system helps project proponents increase the compatibility of their activities with the conservation of Service trust resources regardless of whether they will be implemented within or outside of the ESA arena.

 If an HCP meets specified criteria, including minimizing and mitigating the anticipated take of listed species, the Service issues an incidental take permit allowing the landowner to take federally listed species and proceed with development or other activity.